scenerystack/community/docs/reference/api/scenery/Input.md

 #### currentSceneryEvent : <span style="font-weight: 400;">[SceneryEvent](../scenery/SceneryEvent.md) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span></span> {: #currentSceneryEvent data-toc-label='currentSceneryEvent' }

-### Static Methods

-#### serializeDomEvent( domEvent : <span style="font-weight: 400;">Event</span> ) : <span style="font-weight: 400;">SerializedDOMEvent</span> {: #serializeDomEvent data-toc-label='serializeDomEvent' }

-Saves the main information we care about from a DOM `Event` into a JSON-like structure.
-To support polymorphism, all supported DOM event keys that scenery uses will always be included in this serialization.
-If the particular Event interface for the instance being serialized doesn't have a certain property, then it will be set as `null`.
-See domEventPropertiesToSerialize for the full list of supported Event properties.

-@returns - see domEventPropertiesToSerialize for list keys that are serialized

 ### Static Properties

 #### InputIO : <span style="font-weight: 400;">[IOType](../tandem/IOType.md)</span> {: #InputIO data-toc-label='InputIO' }